 Line B, which was the first to open (hmmm...),

 is 19 km, 13 km of which is underground.)
 Line A, opened in 1980, is 14.5 km.

 With the exception of a bridge over the Tevere, the line is completely in

 A 17.8 km light rail line from Pantano is

-being converted to full metro status (Line C).
+being converted to full metro status (Line C) and is nearly complete.
 An underground extension will bring the

 line to 30 km and 35 stations.

 Also in the planning stages is the elusive metro

 Nice photo of closed station